clam119/Northcoders-News/README.md

 The user will be able to navigate to the homepage that will display all of the most recent articles and sort them by their favourite topics and preferences.

-You can click [here](https://vercelplaceholder.com) to view a live hosted version of this project, or conversely follow the setup guide below if you would like to run this project locally.
+You can click [here](https://clam119-northcoders-news.netlify.app/) to view a live hosted version of this project, or conversely follow the setup guide below if you would like to run this project locally.

+## Technologies Used
+For this project I used React.js as the main choice of Front-End framework and Tailwind CSS to accelerate the speed of being able to write out functionality and style the components on the fly with Tailwind's utility classes.

 ## Setup & Installation
 In order to install and locally run this project, please run the following in your terminal: